Skip to main content

 Cache Frequently Used Data

 Cache business hours, routing rules, audio URLs, and other static data.
-Don't query the database on every webhook—use Redis, memcached, or in-memory caching.
+Avoid querying the database on every webhook - use Redis, memcached, or in-memory caching instead.

 Optimize Audio Files

-Use 8kHz mono MP3 files.
-Serve from a CDN.
-Higher quality doesn't improve telephony audio but increases latency and bandwidth costs.
+Use 8 kHz mono MP3 files served from a CDN.
+Higher quality does not improve telephony audio but increases latency and bandwidth costs.

 Reliability & Error Handling